 Making a snowman is the most important thing to do when the first snow comes.
 Building an igloo is a next level activity for true winter lovers.
 Test those engineering skills!

 Special offer for groups!
-Combine your own winter activities day – kick-sledding, bog-shoeing, husky park visit, ice-skating, skiing, riding on a snow-mobile.
+Combine your own winter activities day – kick-sledding, bog-shoeing, husky park visit, ice-skating, skiing.
 Pick two and ask us for the offer.